flixterix/flixterix_api/ReadMe.md

 * ReactJS

 ## Data Model
-* There are three types of objects in the Flixterix API: movies, dates, and genres.
+* There are three types of objects in the Flixterix database: movies, dates, and genres.